-The Archaeological Museum of Denia is located at the top of the Castle of the city, the remains of what were the premises of the Palau del Governador, one of the few remaining vestiges of the palace complex that was inside the enclosure.
+The Archaeological Museum of Dénia is located at the top of the Castle of the city, in the remains of what were the dependencies of the Palau del Governador, one of the few vestiges that remain of the palace complex that was inside the enclosure.

 The restoration of the hall ended in 1984 after many years of neglect and disrepair, but now, in his 190 square meters, can observe the development of the city, from its earliest beginnings to the eighteenth century.